Summer GTTC Student Internship Showcase

 Students created a searchable web map of previous Mannik & Smith Group project locations based on a database of addresses.
-Students worked on ArcGIS Online web mapping, creation of web maps, and created an Esri interactive web map for Mannik & Smith Group employees showing locations of previous work sites.
+Students worked on ArcGIS Online web mapping, creation of web maps and create an Esri interactive web map for Mannik & Smith Group employees showing locations of previous work sites.

 Shoreline change detection

 Student delineated shorelines over the past ten years using high-resolution aerial photography (NAIP- The National Agriculture Imagery Program) and the modern Light Detection And Ranging (LiDAR) images.
-The project detected and mapped the shoreline changes, either erosion (retreat) or accretion (advance), through Geographical Information Systems (GIS).
-The project included editing the shorelines generated from image processing and making them connected and smoothed over study areas.
+The project mapped shoreline changes, either erosion (retreat) or accretion (advance), through Geographical Information Systems (GIS).

 Land use planning